Alzheimer's Drug Discovery Foundation

 Grant in 2024

-The University of Gothenburg, established in 1891, is a non-endowment university located in Gothenburg, Sweden.
-It is dedicated to societal advancement and aims to foster a sustainable world.
-The university engages actively in public discourse and collaborates with the surrounding community through ongoing dialogues and knowledge exchange, both nationally and internationally.
-Among its various faculties, the School of Business, Economics and Law plays a significant role in the university's mission to contribute to societal development and economic understanding.
-The management of the university's assets is overseen by its board members, ensuring a structured approach to its operations and initiatives.
+The University of Gothenburg, established in 1891, is a prominent non-endowment institution located in Gothenburg, Sweden.
+It is dedicated to societal advancement and aims to foster a sustainable world through education and research.
+The university engages actively in public discourse and maintains ongoing dialogues with the surrounding community, both nationally and internationally.
+It encompasses various faculties, including the School of Business, Economics and Law, which contributes to its diverse academic offerings.
+Through its commitment to knowledge exchange, the University of Gothenburg plays a vital role in addressing contemporary challenges and promoting innovation in society.

 GLX Analytix